 At Echelon Surgical Specialists, we have a protocol to manage discomfort after tummy tuck surgery and speed recovery.
 During your procedure, a long acting numbing medication will be injected into the surgical site that will keep the area numb for about 72 hours.
 During this time frame, most patients rate their pain level around a 3 out of 10.
 With this medication helping to ease discomfort during the immediate recovery period, patients are able to walk around inside the house, use the bathroom, and sleep in bed.
 The slow release pain medication provides enough pain relief that many patients do not need to use oral pain medication at all or only need it sparingly during the recovery period.
 Patients with muscle separation or muscle wall weakness may experience more discomfort post operatively.

 During your complimentary consultation, Dr Camp will review what you do for work and make a recommendation on how much time to take off depending on the nature of your work.
-For patients with a typical desk job, many will return to work within a week of the procedure once the drains have been removed.
+For patients with a typical desk job, many will return to work approximately 8 days after the procedure once the drains have been removed.
 If you work in an environment prone to bacteria such as a gym, daycare, or nursing home Dr Camp will recommend taking more time off before returning to work.
 If your position includes heavy lifting, twisting, turning, or other physical activity, Dr Camp may recommend that you return to work with restrictions after taking 2 or 3 weeks off.
 Most patients are ready to return to full physical activity (including working out) by 6 weeks post-op.

-No, a standard tummy tuck only addresses excess skin and fat on the abdomen (between the hip bones) and an extended tummy tuck addresses excess skin and fat onto the sides of the hips.
+No, a tummy tuck only addresses excess skin and fat on the abdomen.
 Some patients opt to add a thigh lift and/or liposuction of thighs as an additional procedure at the same time as an abdominoplasty or small areas of liposuction from the back.
 For patients concerned about rolls on the back, a better option may be a 3/4 belt lipectomy or circumferential body lift.